JelleDeMoerloose/AirBNB_application/README.md

 Values are allways injected with cursor, to prevent SQL injection Attacks.
 ### Query 3: Average Price and Rating Per Neighborhood
-This query calculates the average price, average review rating, and number of available listings within a user-defined bounding box on a specific date (available).
+This query calculates average review rating, and number of available listings within a user-defined bounding box .
-Allows users to compare different areas of a city and days based on pricing and quality — useful for heatmaps or neighborhood-level analysis.
+Allows users to compare different areas of a city  based on quality — useful for heatmaps or neighborhood-level analysis.

 ### Query 3: (SQL Query)
 ```sql